-But if you’re a dentist or a specialist in 2020 looking for your first camera or even your next camera, pay close attention to this list of the top 7 qualities to evaluate.
-It could save you a lot of money and a lot of headache.
+But if you’re a dentist or a specialist in 2021 looking for your first camera or even your next camera, pay close attention to this list of the top 7 qualities to evaluate.
+It could save you a lot of money and a lot of headaches.

 3D Scanner Support

 Arguably the most important factor when considering a technology purchase.
 Do not take this lightly.
-Support is make or break.
+Support is make or break for new technology.

-Support should come from the product distributor so be sure to keep that in mind.
+Support should come from the product distributor, be sure to keep that in mind.

 Is the team responsive when you need to contact them?
 Do they follow up?
 Do they have the knowledge to resolve technical issues?
-Are they clinically savvy with how you will be using the camera?
+Are they clinically savvy with tips tailored to how you will be use the camera?
 What is their training platform?
 Do they offer continued education?
 Are they motivated to support you?

 These are all important questions to consider first.